-Optimized physician scheduling may be part of the answer, according to a recent report from McKinsey & Company.
+According to a recent report from McKinsey & Company, optimized provider scheduling may help hospitals improve productivity.
 With manual processes and subpar scheduling software saturating the industry, there’s a huge opportunity for productivity gains.

 So, what scheduling challenges do hospitalists face unique to their specialty?
 What strategies have others implemented to lighten the scheduling load?
 And most importantly, how can you emulate these industry leaders?